-- Be in good standing and demonstrate academic progress according to the institution's published Standards of Satisfactory Progress for financial aid purposes. - The award may not exceed \$10,700 per award year excluding summer.

-IV.
-Work-Study Payroll Procedures

-From those student files selected in Audit Step II-C, determine for all students receiving aid under the Colorado Work-Study Program the following: (NOTE:- the following procedures should be coordinated with the Federal audit of Student Compensation Earned.)

-Select a representative sample of payroll disbursements and perform the following audit steps:
+U.S. citizen or eligible non-citizen according to federal requirements or be a permanent resident of the Trust Territory of the Pacific (Palau); Resident of the State of Colorado as determined by the institution's tuition classification officer in accordance with applicable State law; using information specified in the CCHE Residency Classification Form.
+Undergraduate student.
+Enrolled at least half-time.
+In good standing and demonstrate academic progress according to the institution's published policy regarding Standards of Satisfactory Academic Progress for financial aid purposes; Students must qualify for and receive a Federal Academic Competitiveness Grant Award limitations Awards may not exceed \$1,000 per eligible student or more than student's unmet need.
+FYE June 30, 2010 FYE June 30, 2011 IV.
+Work-Study Payroll Procedures From those student files selected in Audit Step II-C, determine for all students receiving aid under the Colorado Work-Study Program the following: (NOTE: The following procedures should be coordinated with the Federal audit of Student Compensation Earned.)
+Select a representative sample of payroll disbursements and perform the following audit steps: A. Determine whether the following records are being maintained by the institution for the payroll amount: i